arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ***Don't confuse the RGB status LED with the power ON LED of the Nano ESP32, which is always green.***

-#### Inputs
+#### Sensors

-Alvik has five inputs, all linked to the STM32 and accessible through the [APIs](/tutorials/cheat-sheet/cheat-sheet.md).
-For every input there is a test example program that you can find in the _examples_ folder in [this](https://github.com/arduino/arduino-alvik-mpy/tree/main/examples) repository.
+Alvik has five different sensors, all connected to the STM32 and accessible through the [APIs](/tutorials/02.api-overview/).
+For each sensor there is a test example program that you can find in the _examples_ folder in [this repository](https://github.com/arduino/arduino-alvik-mpy/tree/main/examples).

 | **Sensor name**              | **Part name** | **Test program name** |
 |------------------------------|---------------|-----------------------|